ConniBug/Screaming-Mars/README.md

 This has been tested and deployed on a linux client and linux server this hasnt been tested on windows but is assumed to work on windows with a little compatibility

+# Basic explaination on topology

+The client functions by storing multiple .sh scripts on the client in the commands folder, the client will say to the server ever X seconds asking if it should do anything, the server will respond saying "Yes execute this file." or "No dont do anything", If the server says yes execute this file, the client will crossrefference the file name with the files name the server passed on, then execute the relevent file.

+Simple and unintuitive system, but allows the client to work behind most firewalls etc as it just requests data via http/s directly from the server, along with this everything is coded from scratch (excluding libCurl) meaning most av's do not detect it as mallicious code, i run the stub/compiled binary through virustotal and had no flags.

 # Contributing
 I am fully open to pull requests if what you have done is cool or helpful then your pull will be accepted